-Metal Cutting Corporation utilizes the EICC-GeSI Reporting Template which we recommend to you.
+Metal Cutting Corporation utilizes the Responsible Business Alliance (formerly EICC) Reporting Template from their Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative) which we recommend to you.
 This resource is freely available designed to collect sourcing information related to conflict minerals.
-Companies are permitted to use the Template as an element of their Conflict Minerals due diligence program to assist in the verification of responsible sourcing practices.
-It is consistent with EICC and GeSI's related activities including the Conflict Free Smelter (CFS) program and In-Region Sourcing efforts.
+Companies are permitted to use the still named Conflict Minerals Reporting Template as an element of their Responsible (Conflict) Minerals due diligence program to assist in the verification of responsible sourcing practices.
+It is consistent with the RBA's related activities including the Responsible Minerals Assurance Process (formerly Conflict Free Smelter program) and Reasonable Country of Origin (formerly In-Region Sourcing) efforts.

-- o Determine whether you currently supply Metal Cutting with metals or materials substantially containing tin, tungsten, tantalum and/or gold.
-The law does not appear to apply to trace elements found in all metals. - Using the EICC-GeSI resources, identify smelters in your supply chain that supply the tin, tantalum, and/or gold.
-If you do not source directly from smelters, please forward this request to your suppliers (who may have to pass it on to their suppliers) and ask them to subsequently inform you of the smelters in your supply chain. - o Tungsten does not involve smelting, so use a similar traceability process for the production of APT. - o Download, complete and return the EICC-GeSI Reporting Template (registration required).
-Please find further instructions attached in the email.
+- Determine whether you currently supply Metal Cutting with metals or materials substantially containing tin, tungsten, tantalum and/or gold.
+The law does not appear to apply to trace elements found in all metals. - Using the current RBA and RMI resources, identify smelters in your supply chain that supply the tin, tantalum, and/or gold.
+If you do not source directly from smelters, please forward this request to your suppliers (who may have to pass it on to their suppliers) and ask them to subsequently inform you of the smelters in your supply chain. - Tungsten does not involve smelting, so use a similar traceability process for the production of APT. - Download, complete and return the RBA RMI Template.